-Lectures 4 Tutorial 1 Practical 0 Credits 4 Continuous l Continuous Internal Assessment : 50 Semester End Exa mination (3 Hours) 50
+Lectures 4 Tutorial - 1 Practical 0 Credits 4 Continuous Internal As sessment : 50 Semester End Exa mination (3 Hours) 50

+OBJECTIVES:

-Course Objectives: The student will study and understand
+The student will study and understand:

-- 1. Objectives of structural design, strength and serviceability concepts, and design singly reinforced beams using WSM and LSM. - 2.
-Shear effect and design for shear in beam, calculation of development length and complete design of beam using LSM. - 3.
-Design of one-way slab, Two-way slab and dog-legged stair case by applying LSM. - 4.
-Design of short and slender columns for axial, uniaxial and biaxial bending using LSM. - 5.
-Design of isolated and combined footings using LSM.
+1. objectives of structural design, strength and serviceability concepts, and design Singly reinforced beams usingWSM and LSM.

+2. shear effect and design for shear in beam, calculation of development length and complete design of beam usingLSM.

+3. design of one-way slab, Two-way slab and dog-legged stair case by applyingLSM.

+- 4. design of short and slender columns for axial, uniaxial and biaxial bendingusing LSM. - 5. design of isolated and combined footings usingLSM.

+OUTCOMES:

+Students will be able to

-- 1. Understand the various design methodologies for the design of RC elements. - 2.
-Know the analysis and design of flanged beams by limit state method and sign of beams for shear, bond and torsion. - 3.
-Design various types of slabs and dog-legged staircase by limit state method. - 4.
-Design both short and slender columns for axial, uniaxial and biaxial eccentric loadings. - 5.
-Design of Isolated and combined footings by limit state method.
+- 1. understand the various design methodologies for the design of RCelements. - 2. know the analysis and design of flanged beams by limit state method and sign of beams for shear, bond andtorsion. - 3. design various types of slabs and dog-legged staircase by limit statemethod. - 4. designboth short and slender columns for axial, uniaxial and biaxial eccentricloadings. - 5. designof Isolated and combined footings by limit statemethod.

-IS 456-2000 and IS SP-16 Charts are to be referred
+\ IS 456-2000 and IS SP-16 Charts are to be referred